California State Route 26

 State Route 26 (SR 26) is a state highway in the U.S. state of California, running from State Route 99 in Stockton in San Joaquin County to State Route 88 near Pioneer in Amador County.
 The highway is routed to serve Mokelumne Hill and West Point in Calaveras County.

 Route description

+Route 26 is defined in section 326 of the California Streets and Highways Code.
+The definition omits the concurrency with Route 12 instead of duplicating that segment in the other route's definition in the code: